Are Hard Skills Important In The Sterile Processing Industry?

 Inspect And Identify Instruments

-Sterile processors must be able to identify several types of medical instruments and equipment and understand how they should be cleaned and sterilized.
-This requires a keen eye for detail and the ability to work with numerous instruments.
+Sterile processors should identify several types of medical equipment and understand how to clean and sterilize them.
+This requires a keen eye for detail and working with numerous instruments.

 Clean And Decontaminate Instruments